Early years education has been hard hit by Covid, but was already suffering funding...read more

 Employees have the right to take a reasonable amount of time off work to help someone who depends on them in an unexpected event, though you don’t have a legal right to be paid for this time.
 Some employers will pay, however, so check your contract and workplace policy.
 You may also be able to book the time off as holiday.
 Speak to your employer directly to find out your options.
 For more info, see the ACAS website.

-If your pay reduces, you may be entitled to Universal Credit – see https://www.citizensadvice.org.uk/health/coronavirus-what-it-means-for-you/.
+If your pay reduces, you may be entitled to Universal Credit – see citizens advice coronavirus – what it means to you.
 You can also call the Employers for Childcare freephone advice line on 0800 028 3008 for a personalised benefits calculation.

 Your right to Statutory Sick Pay (SSP) depend on your employment status and earnings.